Your conditions of employment with the department are based on:

 - operational (OO).

 Each classification level contains incremental progression points.
 You will usually begin at level 1 and progress through each of the pay points on completion of 12 months' satisfactory service (or 12 months and 1200 hours for certain part-time and casual employees).
-Look for your role in the salary schedules on OnePortal.
+Salary schedule for the Department of Education.

 Salary packaging allows you to access a range of benefits through deductions from your pre-tax salary.
 These arrangements may increase your take-home pay by lowering your taxable income and your tax liability.